 A note on Mordants:

-In the natural dyeing process you will often hear people speak about "mordants".
-A mordant is a plant or metal based fixative that is used to fix the dye to the fibers & extend the colour/wash-fastness of natural dyes.
+In the natural dyeing process, you will often hear people speak about "mordants".
+A mordant is a plant or metal-based fixative that is used to fix the dye to the fibres & extend the colour/wash-fastness of natural dyes.
 One of the magical things about avocado pits is that they contain tannin in the seed which acts as a mordant that binds wonderfully to natural fibres.
 The depth of the shade you can achieve depends on how many pits you use and how long you leave the solution to steep.
 Having said that sometimes it will take longer to get the results you want without the addition of a mordant.

 The results I have included here show the colours achieved with & without mordants on Irish Linen.